 When confronted with the limitations of higher-priced household energy alternatives, climate mitigation policies can result in trade-offs with health, energy access and other SDGs (Cameron et al. 2016; Fuso Nerini et al. 2018).
 The poorest households have no margin to pay for higher-cost efficient stoves; a focus on product-specific characteristics, user needs and/or making clean options more available would improve the market take-up (medium confidence) (Takama et al. 2012; Mudombi et al. 2018c; Khandelwal et al. 2017; Rosenthal et al. 2017; Cundale et al. 2017; Jürisoo et al. 2018).
-Subsidies for more efficient end-use technologies in combination with promotion of sustainable harvesting techniques would provide the highest emissions reductions while at the same time improving energy services (Cutz et al. 2017a).
+Subsidies for more efficient end-use technologies, in combination with promotion of sustainable harvesting techniques, would provide the highest emissions reductions while improving energy services (Cutz et al. 2017a).

-Knowledge Gaps
+Knowledge gaps

-Unlike analyses on modern energy sources, scientific assessments on traditional biomass use are complicated by its informal nature and the difficulty of tracing data and impacts; more systematic analytical efforts are needed to address this research gap (Cerutti et al. 2015).
+Unlike analyses on modern energy sources, scientific assessments on traditional biomass use are complicated by its informal nature and the difficulty of tracing data and impacts; more systematic analytical efforts are needed to address this research gap

+(Cerutti et al. 2015).
 In general, traditional biomass use is associated with poverty.
 Therefore, efforts to reduce the dependence on fuelwood use are to be conducted in coherence with poverty alleviation (McCollum et al. 2018; Joana Specht et al. 2015b; Zulu and Richardson 2013b).
-The substantial potential co-benefits suggest that the traditional biomass sector remains under-researched and under-exploited in terms of cost-effective emissions reductions as well as for synergies between climate stabilisation goals and other SDGs.
+The substantial potential co-benefits suggest that the traditional biomass sector remains underresearched and under-exploited in terms of cost-effective emissions reductions, as well as for synergies between climate stabilisation goals and other SDGs.

-7.6.3.
-Adaptive Climate Governance Responding to Uncertainty
+7.6.3 Adaptive climate governance responding to uncertainty

 In the 1990s, adaptive governance emerged from adaptive management (Holling 1978, 1986), combining resilience and complexity theory, and reflecting the trend of moving from government to governance (Hurlbert 2018b).
 Adaptive governance builds on multi-level and polycentric governance.
-Adaptive governance is "a process of resolving trade-offs and charting a course for sustainability" (Boyle, Michelle; Kay, James J.; Pond, 2001 at p.
-28) through a range of "political, social, economic and administrative systems that develop, manage and distribute a resource in a manner promoting resilience through collaborative, flexible and learning based issue management across different
+Adaptive governance is 'a process of resolving trade-offs and charting a course for sustainability' (Boyle et al. 2001, p.
+28) through a range of 'political, social, economic and administrative systems that develop, manage and distribute a resource in a manner promoting resilience through collaborative, flexible and learning-based issue management across different scales' (Hurlbert 2018, p.
+25).
+There is medium evidence and medium agreement that few alternative governance theories handle processes of change characterised by nonlinear dynamics, threshold effects, cascades and limited predictability; however, the majority of literature relates to the USA or Canada (Karpouzoglou et al. 2016).
+Combining adaptive governance with other theories has allowed good evaluation of important governance features such as power and politics, inclusion and equity, short-term and long-term change, and the relationship between public policy and adaptive governance (Karpouzoglou et al. 2016).